moodle-an-hochschulen/moodle-tool_apcu/README.md

 This plugin wraps the APCu management GUI which was built by the APCu developers.
 This APCu management GUI is just a small PHP file.
 Unfortunately, this file can't be shipped together with this plugin's code as its PHP license is incompatible with Moodle's GPL license.

-During installation, the plugin tries to download and store the APCu management GUI file to your wwwroot automatically.
-If this mechanism fails, especially because of the lack of permissions, you have to download the APCu management GUI file manually and store it to your webserver.
+During installation, the plugin tries to download and store the APCu management GUI file to MOODLEDATA automatically.
+If this mechanism fails, you have to download and store the APCu management GUI file manually .
 Until you download and store this file, the plugin will not work.

 The APCu management GUI is to be downloaded from: https://raw.githubusercontent.com/krakjoe/apcu/MOODLE_403_STABLE/apc.php

 The APCu management GUI is to be stored to:
-/tool/apcu/lib/apcu-gui/apcu.php.inc
+MOODLEDATA/tool_apcu/apcu.php.inc

 Usage